Click here to access the PDF.

 1. Guidelines in relation to the Anti-Corruption Law and practices regarding contributions to public entities

 1.1.
 Harmful Acts

 1.1.1.
-Cielo does not adopt, encourage and/or allow the practice of any conduct that constitutes or results in acts that are harmful to the national or foreign Public Administration and other private companies, observing the provisions of Law 12846/2013 (“Anti-Corruption Law”), in compliance with the exhaustive and non-explanatory list:
+Cielo neither adopts, nor incentives and does not allow the practice of any conduct to represent or result in harmful acts to the national or foreign Public Administration and other private companies, as provided for by Anticorruption Law No. 12.846/2013, such as, for instance:

 - Finance, fund, sponsor or in any way subsidize the practice of illegal acts provided for in this law;